pauliejes/SandboxDocs/docs/GettingStarted.md

 # Getting Started

 Welcome to the Sandbox, a virtual world framework where you can design, share, and play your own world all from the comfort of your own browser with nothing additional to download.
-Sound too good to be true?!
-Well now for only 9.95 for 95 months you can have this amazing tool...

-That's not where this is going.
-You want to know how to get started.
-How to build your own world.
-How to design a game or training.
-How to find and use models or create or add your own.
+You want to know how to get started?
+How to build your own world?
+How to design a game or training?
+How to find and use models or create or add your own?

 Here are our suggestions to help you [learn](http://sandboxdocs.readthedocs.org/en/latest/Home/ "Sandbox Docs"), [edit and play](https://sandbox.adlnet.gov/967/adl/sandbox/ "Sandbox Website").
 Also there are some great tutorials as part of this documentation.